Doc-Scripter/Article/README.md

 ## The heart of Data Science(Math)

 But let's not forget about the math side of things.
-Data science isn't just for the number crunchers, but the math is still a pretty important part of it.
+Data science isn't just for the number crunchers, but math is still a pretty important part of it.

 Take the normal distribution function, for example.
 Sounds super fancy, right?
 But really, it's just a way of understanding how things tend to cluster around an average or "normal" value.